Strategy Synthesis in POMDPs via Game-Based Abstractions: Introduction

-Sampling-based methods for motion planning in POMDP scenarios are considered in~\cite{patil2015scaling,burns2007sampling,bry2011rapidly,vasile2016control}.
-An overview on point-based value iteration for POMDPs is given in~\cite{ShaniPK13}.
-Other methods employ control techniques to synthesize strategies with safety considerations under observation and dynamics noise~\cite{kaelbling1998planning,hauser2010randomized,vitus2011closed}.
-Preprocessing of POMDPs in motion planning problems for robotics is suggested in \cite{GradyMK15}.
+\paragraph*{Contribution} To summarize our work, we present an abstraction-refinement scheme for POMDPs that iteratively abstracts POMDPs into probabilistic two-player games.
+We show that our approach is not only sound, but for various examples from our domain, yields --~within minutes of computation time~-- strategies whose quality typically matches those obtained by existing POMDP solvers.
+The method thereby is considerably faster on small models, and scales to significantly larger instances, which could not be analyzed before.

-General verification problems for POMDPs and their decidability have been studied in~\cite{de1999verification,chatterjee2015qualitative}.
+\paragraph*{Related Work} General verification problems for POMDPs and their decidability are studied in~\cite{chatterjee2015qualitative,DBLP:journals/ai/MadaniHC03}.
 A recent survey about decidability results and algorithms for $\omega$-regular properties is given in \cite{ChatterjeeCT16,ChatterjeeCGK16}.
-The probabilistic model checker \prism{} has recently been extended to support POMDPs~\cite{NPZ17}.
+The probabilistic model checker \prism{} has been extended recently to support POMDPs~\cite{NPZ17}.
 Partly based on the methods from~\cite{YB04}, it produces lower and upper bounds for a variety of queries.
-Reachability can be analyzed for POMDPs for up to 30{,}000~states.
-In~\cite{GiroR12}, an iterative refinement is proposed to solve POMDPs: Starting with total information, strategies that depend on unobservable information are excluded.
-In~\cite{ZhangWL16}, a compositional framework for reasoning about POMDPs is introduced.
-Refinement based on counterexamples is considered in~\cite{ZhangWL17}.
-Partially observable probabilistic games have been considered in~\cite{ChatterjeeD14}.
-Finally, an overview of applications for PGs is given in~\cite{SvorenovaK16}.
+Reachability can be analyzed for POMDPs for up to several tens of thousands of states.
+An overview on point-based value iteration algorithms for analyzing POMDPs is given in~\cite{ShaniPK13}.
+In~\cite{GiroR12}, iterative refinement is proposed to solve POMDPs: Starting with total information, strategies that depend on unobservable information are excluded.